storybookjs/react-native/docs/src/pages/presets/writing-presets/index.md

 }
 ```

-- `babelDefault` is applied to the preview config before any
+- `babel` is applied to the preview config, after it has been initialized by storybook
-- `babel` is applied to the preview config, after it has been
+- `babelDefault` is applied to the preview config before any user presets have been applied
 - `managerBabel` is applied to the manager.

 ### Webpack